 Multi-Agency Sharing in Action

-Multi-agency safeguarding hubs (MASH) were set up 5 years ago to facilitate greater information sharing between organisations to safeguard children.
+Multi-agency safeguarding hubs (MASH) was set up 5 years ago to facilitate greater information sharing between organisations to safeguard children.
 MASH is a perfect example of multi-agency information sharing, which many organisations can learn from.

-Achieve Success through Sharing Information
+How to Achieve Success Through Information Sharing?

-Using modern software and the latest digital technology can help organisations improve how they share information.
+- Using modern software and the latest digital technology can help organisations improve how they share information.
 However using such technology, requires the necessary skills and information governance know-how to ensure it is used in the most effective way.

 - Embedding an information-sharing culture - Having the organisational processes in place makes information-sharing a success.
 Information sharing isn’t just down to one person to manage, it is essential that all staff are effectively trained to share data and ensure the smoother delivery of services and full compliance with data protection laws.